The Dirty South

 There was unrest in the world.
 Japan invaded China in 1937.
 Germany set its eyes on annexing Austria.
 The lines were being drawn and the seeds of a second world war sown.

 The winds of war notwithstanding, each new year brings with it hope and 1938 was no different.
 The Great Depression was losing its grip on the country.
-Financially, things were “better.”
+Financially, things were “Better.”

-Things got way better for Emil and Theresa on the fifth day of January 1938, when the brand new year brought them a bright-eyed baby boy.
+Things got way better for Emil and Theresa on the fifth day of January 1938, when the brand-new year brought them a bright-eyed baby boy.
 They named him Emil Joseph, after his father and…well, Jesus’s dad.
+“Emil” is a Latin name meaning “eager.”
+Joseph is Hebrew and means “God will increase.”

 Eager for better days and a brighter future, the couple welcomed their baby boy into a troubled world.
-He was born in Schulenburg, Texas, a little burg halfway between Houston and San Antonio.
+He was born in Schulenburg, Texas, a little town halfway between Houston and San Antonio.
 Settled in the 1800s by German immigrants, Schulenburg claims it is “halfway to everywhere.”

 Schulenburg may be halfway to everywhere, but it is a long way from Lubbock, which is where Emil and Theresa Holub moved their young family shortly after E.J.’s birth.
-That is what they – and one day the rest of the world – would call their little fellow: E.J.
+That is what they—and one day the rest of the world—would call their little fellow: E.J.

 E.J.
 Holub would become the most famous football player ever to come out of Lubbock High School.
 A ferocious competitor and supreme athlete, he lettered in football and track and field.
 Upon graduation, he attended Texas Technological College, which would later become Texas Tech University.
 He played both ways, as an offensive lineman and a linebacker.
 His teammates nicknamed him “The Beast.”